What is Recreation Therapy?

 Employment areas and the scope of practice are continually expanding.

 Palliative Care Units and Outreach Programmes

 Mental Health Services

-Roles in the Diversional and Recreation Therapy field are found within:
+Roles in the Recreation Therapy field are found within:

 Aged care facilities

 ARTA Mission Statement

 Australian Recreational Therapy Association is committed to promoting, fostering and advancing the development of the profession of Recreational Therapy in Australia and internationally.
 Its mission is to ensure that the practice of Recreational Therapy continues to be viable and relevant, contributing to the wellbeing of clients and the community, while encouraging education, professional and personal development in its members.

 Recreational Therapy practitioners provide, facilitate and coordinate leisure and recreational activities which are designed to support, challenge and enhance the psychological, spiritual, social, emotional and physical wellbeing of individuals who experience barriers to participation in leisure and recreational pursuits thus affecting their quality of life.